The Jammers

 Most of these jammers respond to minor reversible conversion to AM or DSBRC operation on the ham bands, though their stability is sometimes not the greatest.
 Frequency setting can be a bit of a chore as well.

 The antennas used with these jammers can form a daunting collection effort all by itself.
+The more complex ones represent a sea change in understanding the physics of wave propagation and impedance transformation to open air.
 Below are some of the more common antennas that were designed and deployed in WWII for this equipment:

 AS-69, the predecessor to the AS-251 - part of the Carpet jamming system against Wurzburg radars